scipopt/SCIP.jl/README.md

 (automatic) redistribution, so please [download](https://scip.zib.de/index.php#download) and install it yourself.

-Only Linux is tested and officially supported.
-Contributions to supporting other operating systems are welcome.
+Currently, Linux and OS X are tested and supported.
+Contributions to supporting Windows are welcome.

 We recommend using one of the provided installers, e.g., `SCIPOptSuite-6.0.1-Linux.deb` for systems based on Debian.
 Adding the SCIP.jl